Achievable logoAchievable logo

 To comprehend the concepts discussed in this section, you must be knowledgeable in regards to agency and principal capacities.
 Follow this link for a refresher on the topic.

-While most disclosures of capacity occur after a trade has been executed, some instances require pre-disclosure.
-In particular, a pre-disclosure must be made if an investment adviser’s recommendation will result in a principal transaction.
-For example, an adviser recommends ABC Company common stock, which will be sold out of the adviser’s inventory if the client agrees to the trade.
-This is another example of a conflict of interest that must be disclosed during the recommendation.
+In particular, pre-disclosure is required if an investment adviser’s recommendation will result in a principal transaction.
+For example, an adviser recommends ABC Company common stock, and the shares will be sold out of the adviser’s inventory if the client agrees.
+Because the adviser is on the other side of the trade, this creates a conflict of interest that must be disclosed during the recommendation.

-Agency cross transactions also require some pre-disclosures to be made.
-This type of transaction occurs when an investment adviser “crosses” two of their own clients on the same trade.
-For example, let’s assume an adviser has two clients - Leon and Ebony.
+Agency cross transactions also require certain pre-disclosures.
+This type of transaction occurs when an investment adviser “crosses” two of their own clients in the same trade.
+For example, suppose an adviser has two clients - Leon and Ebony.
 On a quick phone call with their assigned IAR, Leon expresses interest in buying Tesla stock.
-Later that day, the IAR analyzes Ebony’s account and identifies her current position in Tesla stock as being unsuitable.
-The IAR recommends Ebony liquidate the position, and she agrees.
-The IAR gets back in touch with Leon, connects the two clients on the trade, and earns an advisory fee from Ebony.
+Later that day, the IAR reviews Ebony’s account and determines her current Tesla position is unsuitable.
+The IAR recommends that Ebony liquidate the position, and she agrees.
+The IAR then contacts Leon, matches the two clients on the trade, and earns an advisory fee from Ebony.

-The previous example would not be considered unethical if the following conditions were met (according to NASAA rules):
+That example would not be unethical if the following conditions were met (according to NASAA rules):

 • Written disclosure provided to clients documenting the details of an agency cross transaction